aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/recognition-presets/_index.md

 ## 3. MaxQuality on clean images (thorough analysis)

 `MaxQuality` enables the most exhaustive set of recognition procedures.
-Even though it is **not required** for clean images, running it on the same test input helps illustrate the trade-off: **higher robustness potential vs longer processing time**.

-Example: using `MaxQuality` on a similar clean Code 128 image.
+Example: using `MaxQuality` on a clean Code 128 image.

 ```java
 String fileName = "code128_max_quality.png";